 Tom is nationally known for the role he has played in the development of the Free Water Protocol, and he routinely provides consultation to hospitals and other institutions on establishing heartburn and swallowing disorders centers, on developing free water protocols, and on implementing oral hygiene programs.
 Currently, Tom is a practicing clinician in Temple, TX.

-Financial — Tom Franceschini is presenter of online CEU courses by Northern Speech Services; receives royalty payments.
+Financial — Tom Franceschini is the presenter of online CEU courses by Northern Speech Services; receives royalties.